Griefed/Unicorn-HAT-HD-Various-Animations-and-Stuff/README.md

 ### Randomly display/shows one of the following:

 1. Displays zzzZ during a certain time of the day.
+Sleep-Mode, if you will.

 2. Displays the Aperture Science Logo, from the videogame Portal, cycling through the HSV colour spectrum.